illustspace/gsr/packages/indexer/README.md

 ## Development

-First, run the development server and dockerized Postgres database
+Run the development server and local CockroachDB server:

 ```bash
 yarn start
 ```

+_Note that killing this process will also shut down CockroachDB_

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.